Some of the offers below are no longer available and may be out of date

 Zero-percent intro APR

 The Active Cash Card has an attractive introductory APR for new cardholders.
-This intro APR applies to purchases and qualifying balance transfers.
-If you’ve got high-interest debt to pay down, you’ve got the potential to save hundreds of dollars with a 15-month grace period to carry debt with no interest rate on the card (14.99 to 24.99 percent variable APR thereafter).
+This intro APR applies to purchases from account opening and qualifying balance transfers from account opening.
+If you’ve got high-interest debt to pay down, you’ve got the potential to save hundreds of dollars with a 15-month grace period to carry debt with no interest rate on the card (15.74%, 20.74%, or 25.74% Variable APR thereafter).

 Extra perks and benefits